pranabekka/pranabekka.github.io/content/drafts/prog-rep-6.md

 I've learnt a lot about syntax and semantics by following articles and discourse on programming and its various facets.
+One perspective that's been gaining popularity is the idea of consistent and _automatic_ formatting.
+By using automatic formatting, users focus on their program instead of block positions, and the text representation doesn't need to store those positions, since they're inferred by the block formatter.

 Learning about the command line is another thread.
 Piping, composability, and scripting my tasks